Home prices in Whitefish continued to rise in the first half of 2016, raising concerns of affordability in the future.

 In most of Flathead County residential sales dropped while prices continued to rise.
 While more homes sold in Whitefish and Lakeside, that wasn’t the case in Kalispell, Columbia Falls and Bigfork.
 According to the report, foreclosure notices in the county continued to decrease as well, the exception being a small increase in June.
 Residentails ales in the county decreased slightly from 743 to 740 in the first half of 2015, but the median home price was $246,637, a 4.7 percent increase.
 Home sales in Kalisepll also fell two percent, while the median price rose to $212,250.

-The median home prcie rose everywhere but Columbia Falls.
+The median home price rose everywhere but Columbia Falls.
 Seventy-eight homes have sold in Columbia Falls this year, down five from this time last year.
 The median price of homes there has also fallen 3.8 percent to $197,250.
+Columbia’s housing prices may have fallen but there are still some beautiful properties in the area, you can check out Essex Homes Charllotte and browse the website for some great real estate beauties, your dream house is only around the corner!

 Brown said the lack of sub-$200,000 housing options in Whtieish has continued to funnel prospective homeowners into Columbia Falls instead.